 11In those letters, the king granted the Jews who were in every city the right to gather themselves together and to defend their lives, to destroy, to kill, and to wipe out every armed force of any people and province who would assault them, even their little ones and women, and to plunder their possessions

-12on a single day in all the provinces of King Ahasuerus, on the 13th day of the 12th month, which is the month Adar.
+12on a single day in all the provinces of King Ahasuerus, on the thirteenth day of the twelfth month, which is the month Adar.

 13A copy of what was written was to be issued as law in every province, and was proclaimed to all the peoples, and the Jews were to be ready on that day to avenge themselves on their enemies.